The Best Things To Do in Boulder, Colorado in the Summer

 - Dogs allowed on leash

-The Red Rocks are located just a couple of minutes west from the center of Boulder.
+The Red Rocks are located just a couple of minutes west from the center of the city and one of the great free things to do in Boulder.
 I parked at the Centennial Trailhead to the north, but trails also begin at Settler’s Park to the south.
 There are several trail options but I did the quick and easy Red Rock Spur Trail (0.6 miles and 206 feet of elevation gain).
 The trail leads you to incredible giant red boulders that you can climb around and explore.
 On the opposite side of the red rocks, there is an expansive view of the town of Boulder with the flatirons in the background.

 For more of a challenge, cross the street from the Red Rocks Spur Loop and journey up to Mount Sanitas.
 The loop trail is 3.2 miles with 1,256 feet of elevation gain.
 The trail is a steep climb but you’ll be rewarded with great views of Boulder.